redwoodjs/redwood/packages/codemods/src/codemods/v2.3.x/tsconfigForRouteHooks/README.md

-# Tsconfig For Route Hooks
+# Modify TS Config For Route Hooks

 Updates the `web/tsconfig.json` file to include a path alias for `$api`.